What is AWS Transfer Family?

 - Logging API calls: AWS CloudTrail records AWS Transfer Family API calls, providing an audit trail of user activities and helping you maintain compliance.

-- Protocol-based pricing: SFTP, FTPS, and FTP have different pricing tiers.
-For the most up-to-date pricing information, visit the AWS Transfer Family pricing page.
+- Protocol Used: As mentioned, each protocol has its own pricing.
+For the most up-to-date pricing information, visit the AWS Transfer Family pricing page

 Integration with Other AWS Services